tech-advantage/edc-help-viewer-desktop/README.md

 In the assets folder and in the folder corresponding to your operating system, you can change the default icon with your own icon.
 For Windows operating system, your icon extension should be (.ico).

-* For macOs to darwin folder, icon size should be at least 512x512.
+- For macOs to darwin folder, icon size should be at least 512x512.
-* For Windows to win32 folder, icon size should be at least 256x256.
+- For Windows to win32 folder, icon size should be at least 256x256.
-* For Linux to linux folder, recommended sizes: 16, 32, 48, 64, 128, 256 (or just 512).
+- For Linux to linux folder, recommended sizes: 16, 32, 48, 64, 128, 256 (or just 512).

 To change the default image with your own, add your image to the public/img folder and then go to the config_electron_viewer.json file by passing the path to your image.

 #### Menu

-The application menu can be disabled in the configuration options of the config_electron_viewer.json file by passing the **`isEnableMenu`** option to false.
+The application menu can be disabled in the configuration options of the config_electron_viewer.json file by passing the **`isEnableMenuConfig`** option to false.

 ### Run